backupbrew/switchbrew/USB services.md

 This is "nn::usb::pd::detail::IPdManufactureSession".

+These commands just load the u16 from global state.

 | Cmd | Name | Notes                            |
 | --- | ---- | -------------------------------- |
 | 0   |      | No input, returns an output u16. |